 Facilities & Cores

 The Cleveland Clinic Florida Research and Innovation Center (FRIC) is dedicated to the discovery and advancement of innovative translational research focused on infectious diseases and immuno-oncology.
 The Center spans approximately 100,000 sq. ft of dedicated research and support spaces, including state-of-the-art shared resource facilities in flow cytometry, imaging, and bioinformatics.
-Each of these cores support the capabilities of biosafety level (BSL) 2 and 3 research facilities, providing scientists access to advanced technologies in both research environments.

 Flow Cytometry Core